The bi-dimensional Directed IDLA forest: Shape theorems

+{ When the number of particles which is sent from each site of the vertical axis $I(\infty)$ is Poisson or based on Poisson clocks, we obtain the following shape theorem. \begin{theorem} For any $0 < \varepsilon < 1/2$ and for any $\alpha > 0$, a.s.\,there exists $N\geq 1$ such that for any $n\geq N$,

+The same holds for $A_n^\dag[\infty]$. \end{theorem} Theorem \ref{th:ShapeThPoisson} is less precise than Theorem \ref{th:ShapeTh} since the fluctuations are polynomial whereas they are logarithmic for the aggregate $A_n[\infty]$.
+Roughly, this can be explained by the fact that a Poisson random variable of parameter $n$ can have values lower than $n-n^{\beta}$, $0<\beta<1/2$, with positive probability (independent of $n$).
+In Remark \ref{rk:shapetheorempoisson}, we explain why the approach which used to prove Theorem \ref{th:ShapeTh} cannot directly applied to derive Theorem \ref{th:ShapeThPoisson}. }

-\item The same property holds for $A_n^*[\infty]$ and $A_n^\dag[\infty]$. \end{enumerate} \end{theorem} As an illustration of Theorem~\ref{th:ShapeTh}, {Figure~\ref{fig:shapetheorem}} shows that $A_n[\infty]$, when it is restricted to a strip, is very close to a rectangle.
-Notice that the intersection with the horizontal strip $\Z_M$ is unavoidable.
-Indeed, for any integer $n$, there exists a random level $i$ such that $(n^{2},i)$ belongs to the aggregate with probability 1.
-Note also that a weak version of Theorem~\ref{th:ShapeTh} for $A_n^*[\infty]$ and $A_n^\dag[\infty]$ -- in the vein of \cite{LBG92} -- could be simply derived from Theorem~\ref{th:ShapeTh} for $A_n[\infty]$ and from standard deviations on Poisson distribution.
+As an illustration of Theorem~\ref{th:ShapeTh}, {Figure~\ref{fig:shapetheorem}} shows that $A_n[\infty]$, when it is restricted to a strip, is very close to a rectangle. { Notice that, for any integer $n$, there exists a.s.$\,$a random level $i$ such that $(n,i)$ belongs to the aggregate.
+So, the intersection with the horizontal strip $\Z_M$ is unavoidable in Theorem~\ref{th:ShapeTh}.}

 Theorem~\ref{th:ShapeTh} is classical in the sense that many results dealing with the shape of aggregates were established for various IDLA models, see {\it e.g.} \cite{AG13long, AG13short,BDCKL,LS}, but these results cannot be applied in our context.
 The proof of Theorem~\ref{th:ShapeTh} relies on an adaptation of \cite{AG13long,AG13short}. {This adaptation is not direct at some places because} our random aggregates are based on an infinite number of particles and are \textit{not isotropic}.
 The counterpart is that our models are invariant w.r.t\, vertical translations and satisfy a mass transport principle (see Proposition~\ref{prop:ExpWidth}).
 These properties will be extensively used in our proof (the main differences w.r.t.\,\cite{AG13long,AG13short} will be stressed).